bpabel/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/editing_app_setting.md

 ## Getting familiar with the configuration files

 Use the Pipeline Configuration List in Shotgun to locate where the pipeline configuration is stored for the project you’re working with.
-If you know where it’s stored, you can skip to <a href="#step5">Step 5</a>.
+If you know where it’s stored, you can skip to Step 5.

 ## Finding the pipeline configuration